Samsung/TizenRT/docs/HowtoClean.md

 ## make clean
 This command removes files which are made on build procedure like objects, libraries, .depend, Make.dep and etc.
-When configuration is changed, executing this guarantees a re-build from scratch.
+When configuration is changed, executing this command guarantees a re-build from scratch.

 ## make distclean
 This command includes ```make clean``` inside.
 Additionally, it removes configured files like .config and Make.defs.